 In addition, switch control can be highly customized to suit the specific needs of many individuals including:

-- Add a pause for the first item in a cycle (Helps you get your bearings on a new screen - otherwise the scanner will leave this item before you have digested the screen contents)
+- Add a pause for the first item in a cycle (Helps you get your bearings on a new screen - otherwise, the scanner will leave this item before you have digested the screen contents)

 - Automatically select an item when clicked instead of pulling up the scanner menu (Switch Control default setting pulls up the scanner menu on a click so that users that cannot double click can still access the advanced functions of the scanner menu)

-- Set a hold time before performing an action (For users with poor movement control where unintentional short clicks are common – the device would then wait until a longer click is registered to eliminated these false positives)
+- Set a hold time before performing an action (For users with poor movement control where unintentional short clicks are common – the device would then wait until a longer click is registered to eliminate these false positives)

 - Set to ignore repeated inputs (useful for users with poor movement controls (like tremors) where multiple clicks are common for each intended “Select” action)